TheOafidian/etn/index.md

 **Accessible**

-The ETN is publicly available adn a link is shared with the project coordinators.
+The ETN is publicly available and a link is shared with the project coordinators.
 The repository of the code is stored in a private git repository that requires authentication and only the project coordinators will be allowed access as some of the data stored is not meant to be publicized.

 **Interoperable**